Last Updated: September 4, 2023 by Flora Gibbins

 There are several variations of the Neon Tetra due to breeding.
 They include:

-- Albino Neon Tetras: Their bodies are white with pink eyes.
+- Albino: Their bodies are white with pink eyes.
 These fish lack the blue and red stripes present in true Neon Tetra.

-- Golden Neon Tetras: These fish have a red-gold line and gold color that beautifully contrast with planted plants in the fish tank.
+- Golden: Not to be confused with the Gold Tetra (Hemigrammus rodwayi), which is another species altogether, these fish have a red-gold line and gold color that beautifully contrast with planted plants in the fish tank.
 They look like albinos but they suffer from leucism.

-- Longfin Neon Tetras: These aquarium fish have longer fins and subdued body colors.
+- Longfin: These aquarium fish have longer fins and a subdued body color.

-- Diamond Neon Tetras: These have a diamond-shaped marking in between the forehead and dorsal fin.
+- Diamond: These have a diamond-shaped marking in between the forehead and dorsal fin.

 These variants have emerged through selective breeding in captivity, and while they may have different colorations, patterns, or fin shapes, they still share the same genetic and physical characteristics as the standard neon tetra.